lucasXiaofan/cs184-SenNet/README.md

 https://www.kaggle.com/datasets/langzhelu/resnext-1-2-1-before-final-report/settings
 * 800x800 patches on kidney 1 & 2 dataset:
 https://www.kaggle.com/datasets/langzhelu/800x800kidney2/settings
+---

-# Instruction to run our code:
+# ✨Instruction to run our code:
 the easiest way to run our code is using kaggle notebook, because we have 20GB of training data
 1. create an kaggle account
 2. join the kaggle competition: https://www.kaggle.com/competitions/blood-vessel-segmentation